fasciculus/fasciculus/source/Fasciculus.Docs.Content/Blog/Y2025/M02/BinaryPrecision.md

 ---
-title: "Binary Precision in Approximation Algorithms"
+Title: "Binary Precision in Approximation Algorithms"
-published: 2025-02-01
+Published: 2025-02-01
-author: "Roger H. Jörg"
+Author: "Roger H. Jörg"
-summary: "How many bits are precise in a fixed point approximation algorithm."
+Summary: "How many bits are precise in a fixed point approximation algorithm."
 ---
 # Binary Precision

+!frontmatter{Author, Published}

 While researching the division algorithm for my fixed point library, I stumbled over the following formula that gives the count of correct bits $p_i$